nicocavallo/rockpaperscissors-scala/README.md

 * challenge.GameSpec: Tests game logic
 * challenge.InputParserSpec: Tests parsing from the standard input
-* challenge.GameAppSpec: Tests the integration between game logic and input parser.
+* challenge.GameAppSpec: Tests the GameApp by mocking its collaborator InputParser.

 To run the app: